Terms and conditions

 2. Adhere to our ethical codes and relevant competency framework, by having knowledge and understanding of:

-1. Ensure that all employed, contracted and voluntary staff, who are providing listening services, have sufficient foundational training and support and/or supervision appropriate to their roles.
+1. Ensure that all employed, contracted and voluntary staff, who are providing counselling and/or training services, have sufficient foundational training and support and/or professional supervision appropriate to their roles.

 2. Ensure that all employed, contracted and voluntary staff offering counselling services, i.e. counsellors, psychotherapists, art therapists and/or clinical and counselling psychologists, clinical supervisors and, where relevant, trainers, are on a Professional Standards Authority accredited register or the HCPC register and maintain their registered membership(s).